Philip K. Howard: Career

 In April 2017, Howard joined President Donald Trump's Strategic and Policy Forum, advising on infrastructure permitting.
-His 2015 report "Two Years, Not Ten Years," detailing the economic and environmental costs of delaying infrastructure approvals, has influenced the Trump Administration's infrastructure proposals, including their call for approvals to be made within two years.
+The Forum was disbanded in August 2017 following controversy over Trump's response to the Charlottesville attacks His 2015 report "Two Years, Not Ten Years," detailing the economic and environmental costs of delaying infrastructure approvals, has influenced the Trump Administration's infrastructure proposals, including their call for approvals to be made within two years.
 Critics such as the Natural Resources Defense Council disagree with the report's findings, arguing that money, not permits, is the reason infrastructure projects are delayed, and that Howard's report relied on outdated statistics.
 The Trump administration's infrastructure proposals, released in February 2018 and July 2020, contained many of the recommendations from the report.

-In a 2019 article for a Capitol Hill newspaper, Howard characterized his political perspective as radical centrist.
+In a 2019 article in The Hill, Howard characterized his political perspective as radical centrist.
 In June 2020, Howard launched the nonpartisan Campaign for Common Good calling for "spring cleaning commissions" and proposing simplified government regulation in areas like healthcare and education.
 Howard is a former chairman of the Municipal Art Society of New York, and was co-recipient of the Jacqueline Kennedy Onassis Medal in 2020.
 He also chaired the committee that organized the Tribute in Light memorial for victims of the September 11 attacks.